cmwt/CMB114_CW4_F223975/README.md

 # CMB114_CW4_F223975

-This repository houses all of the files and directories for Dr Kenny Jolley's CW4 project for CMB114.
+This repository houses all of the files and directories for Dr Kenny Jolley's CW4 project for CMB114, in which a software application surrounding molecular dynamics must be produced.

 The requirements for the project are set out below: